neilnelson/caffe_memory_test/choke_computer_test.md

 create_mem_csv2.php is run after the test to gather the memory statistics from test/mem_info.log into a csv file that may be loaded into RStudio for the charts.

-Run get_memory_usage2.php and caffe_iterations.php in separate terminal windows in the caffe-master directory as follows. get_memory_usage2.php must be started first and the charts will look better if it is started at least a minute before caffe_iterations.php.
+Run get_memory_usage2.php and caffe_iterations.php in separate terminal windows in the caffe-master directory\. get_memory_usage2.php must be started first and the charts will look better if it is started at least a minute before caffe_iterations.php.
 ```
 php test/get_memory_usage2.php
 ```